chrisjmccormick/chrisjmccormick.github.io/tutorials.md

 ### Histograms of Oriented Gradients (HOG)

+My tutorial and Matlab code on the HOG descriptor are easily one of the most popular items on my site.

 * [HOG Person Detector Tutorial][hog_tutorial]
 * [HOG Descriptor Matlab Code][hog_matlab]
 * [HOG Result Clustering][hog_clustering]